qureshloki/CabPickupScheduler/README.md

 #### Description:

-<p>This is a small spring boot application which simulates the booking of a cab by a customer.
+<p>This is a small Spring Boot and Reactjs application which simulates the booking of a cab by a customer.
 Based on the pickup location of the customer, the availability of drivers & the current location of the drivers, the system assigns drivers to pickup the customers.</p>
 <p>The app was coded as part of an interview assignment.</p>

 #### Given Requirements: